elastisys/terms/terms-of-service.md

 | Major updates | Updates that bring new features and improvements, but require careful coordination with the customer.
 Major updates are not expected to be backwards compatible and may require active actions from the Customer. | 08-17 CET | Service specific, see appendices |

 For Major updates, the Customer will be informed and provided a changelog upon Elastisys releases of new versions of Services.
+Elastisys installs the new release during the next maintenance window.
-The Customer can choose to approve the release and if so, Elastisys installs the new release during the next maintenance window.
+The Customer can only postpone the release by filing a service ticket at least 1 business day before the day of the next maintenance window.
-The Customer can also postpone the release if the Customer for example wants to verify that any changes to Customer-facing APIs are compatible with the Customer's Applications.
+This is useful if the Customer needs additional time to verify that any changes to Customer-facing APIs are compatible with the Customer's Applications.
 Without an explicit written agreement with Elastisys, the Customer cannot postpone a release for more than the Service version lifecycle (see appendices for version lifecycle of each Service).

 If the Customer has multiple Environments, and one or more have been designated by the Customer to be non-production Environments, Elastisys will apply major and minor updates to the Customer's non-production Environment(s) at least five working days before applying said update to the Customer's production Environment(s).